rubycocos/blockchain/cryptopunks/script/README.md

 Male         | 6039  (60.39 %)
 ```

+That is, out of 10 000 punks only 9 are aliens (the rarest)
+and 6 039 are male (the most popular), that is, 60.39 % of the total population.

 ## Popularity & Rarity by Accessories (87)

 Next let's calculate popularity & rarity by accessories and
-let's break out the count by punk type.
+let's break out the count by punk type:

 ``` ruby
 counter = {}